esFerDev/shop/docs/documentation/properties-system.md

 **`Config.Blips`**:
   - `Activated` Activate or desactivate blips.
+  - `ActivateBlipDelay` How long a player must wait for property blips to appear on the map.
   - `UpdateTime` How often the blips are refreshed.
   - `YellowHouseIfOnSale` Paint the blip yellow if the house is for sale.
   - `BlipOnSale` The blip that will come out if the house is for sale [(see here the blips).](https://github.com/femga/rdr3_discoveries/tree/master/useful_info_from_rpfs/textures/blips)